jwds1978/jwds1978.github.io/_posts/2017-05-10-the-modern-combat-veteran.md

   &quot;combat saturation&quot;.
 </p>
 <p>
-  Today, 15% of soldiers and veterans have been diagnosed with PTSD.&nbsp; This appears as though it may be a smaller number as compared to other wars.&nbsp;
+  Today, 15% of soldiers and veterans have been diagnosed with <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr>.&nbsp; This appears as though it may be a smaller number as compared to other wars.&nbsp; 30% <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr> rates in Vietnam, 15% estimated in WWII, and
-  30% PTSD rates in Vietnam, 15% estimated in WWII, and 15&#8211;20% of Gulf War vets reported to have PTSD.&nbsp; It took Vietnam veterans up to 10&#8211;20 years before their symptoms reached the point of becoming debilitating.&nbsp; The implications for our modern veterans will have monumental and deleterious effects within the next 10 years.&nbsp; It's been projected, that PTSD rates in today's wars, will reach 50&#8211;60%.&nbsp; We'll be inundated with mentally ill veterans who have few options and nowhere to turn &#8212; they'll run afoul with the law.
+  15&#8211;20% of Gulf War vets reported to have <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr>.&nbsp; It took Vietnam veterans up to 10&#8211;20 years before their symptoms reached the point of becoming debilitating.&nbsp; The implications for our modern veterans will have monumental and deleterious effects within the next 10 years.&nbsp; It's been projected, that <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr> rates in today's wars, will reach
+  50&#8211;60%.&nbsp; We'll be inundated with mentally ill veterans who have few options and nowhere to turn &#8212; they'll run afoul with the law.
 </p>
 <p>
-  Today, we've become faced with a growing trend of soldiers and veterans becoming enmeshed within the court systems.&nbsp; In direct conflict with the perception in the media, I propose the theory that our veterans and soldiers face insufficient mental health care &#8212; having a major impact to their lives, families, and communities.&nbsp; The problem isn't individualistic, but systemic, requiring major changes in how we view and treat PTSD.&nbsp; The care of our soldiers and veterans isn't being met and we've just begun to see the aftereffects of the mind-shattering results of combat trauma.&nbsp; Untreated
+  Today, we've become faced with a growing trend of soldiers and veterans becoming enmeshed within the court systems.&nbsp; In direct conflict with the perception in the media, I propose the theory that our veterans and soldiers face insufficient mental health care &#8212; having a major impact to their lives, families, and communities.&nbsp; The problem isn't individualistic, but systemic, requiring major changes in how we view and treat <abbr
+    title="Post-Traumatic Stress Disorder">PTSD</abbr>.&nbsp; The care of our soldiers and veterans isn't being met and we've just begun to see the aftereffects of the mind-shattering results of combat trauma.&nbsp; Untreated <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr> can destroy the lives of many
-  PTSD can destroy the lives of many &#8212; not only the soldier and/or veteran.&nbsp; We send our soldiers to war and then lock them up when they're broken and are no longer of use.
+  &#8212; not only the soldier and/or veteran.&nbsp; We send our soldiers to war and then lock them up when they're broken and are no longer of use.
 </p>